danishbilalansari/DesignPatterns/README.md

 - Provides an interface to create families of related or dependent objects without specifying their concrete classes.
 - Used here to create platform-specific UI elements like buttons and checkboxes for Windows and Mac.

+### Builder
+- Separates the construction of a complex object from its representation, allowing the same construction process to create different representations.
+- Useful when building complex objects with many possible configurations.

 ## Project Structure

 <pre lang="text"><code>